 Short Attention Span Sum up

-- People at greatest risk of iron deficiency: menstruating and pregnant women, infants and children, vegans and vegetarians are at highest risk for deficiency.
+- Menstruating and pregnant women, infants and children, vegans and vegetarians are at highest risk for deficiency.

-- Certain nutrients can compete with or inhibit iron absorption such as calcium, zinc, tannins, oxalates, and phytates while others, such as vitamin C, help your body to absorb iron.
+- Nutrients can compete with or inhibit iron absorption such as calcium, zinc, tannins, oxalates, and phytates while others, such as vitamin C, help your body to absorb iron.

 - Eat high iron foods with high vitamin C foods

 - Reduce consumption of foods high in calcium, oxalates, phytates, and tannins, and replace zinc supplements with foods naturally high in both zinc and iron.